 a) Payroll deductions will be triggered after all of the afore mentioned days are used up.
-The excused absence without pay is subject to the pre-approval of the Executive Director.
+The excused absence without pay is subject to the pre-approval of the Executive Director a) Leave shall be granted for jury duty.
+In the event of jury duy, the employee may either take Annual Leave and keep jury duty earnings or forego Annual Leave and remit jury duty earnings to the SDHSAA office.